Epping's hot season continues in Collingwood; McCarville enters winner's circle | TSN

 Team Epping also routed Ontario's Team Scott Howard in the semifinal, 8-2.

-The 41-year-old Epping, who had previously played out of Toronto, hasn't appeared in a Canada men's curling championship since 2021, but has found success with his new Northern Ontario-based rink this season.
+The 41-year-old Epping, who had previously played out of Toronto, hasn't appeared in a Canadian men's curling championship since 2021, but has found success with his new Northern Ontario-based rink this season.

 Epping's crew were ranked 11th in the world and fourth in Canada coming into this event.
 They now have three wins on Tour this season, in addition to a finals appearance at the Red Deer Curling Classic last week.